van001/lesscode/readme.md

 ## 3. Function composition
 We will define clear composition techniques to combines functions that operate on different categories.

-#### Structure preservring functions
+#### Structure preserving functions
-By default all the functions that preserve the structure are composable
+By default all the functions that preserve the structure are composable.
 ```
 ```

-#### Structure transforming functions
+#### Non-structure preserving functions
-After applying structure transformation function you can keep composing with structure preserving functions of the trsformed category
+After applying structure transformation function you can keep composing with structure preserving functions of the transformed category.
 ```
 ```